-How Can Clinicians React if a Patient Wishes to Record the Clinical Encounter?
+How Can Doctors React if a Patient Wishes to Record the Clinical Encounter?

-If a clinician in a single-party jurisdiction is asked by a patient to allow a recording, the clinician may ask the patient not to proceed, but the patient has the right to record the clinical encounter.
-The clinician can choose to continue, accepting that the conversation is being recorded, or terminate the visit.
-Clinicians in single-party jurisdictions should be aware that patients may be recording covertly.
-In all-party jurisdictions, a clinician can refuse to grant patients permission to make recordings.
+If a doctor in a single-party jurisdiction is asked by a patient to allow a recording, the doctor may ask the patient not to proceed, but the patient has the right to record the clinical encounter.
+The doctor can choose to continue, accepting that the conversation is being recorded, or terminate the visit.
+Doctors in single-party jurisdictions should be aware that patients may be recording covertly.
+In all-party jurisdictions, a doctor can refuse to grant patients permission to make recordings.
 In these jurisdictions, illegal recording may be reported to the authorities.

 The Future of Recording in Clinic

 Research suggests that patients benefit from recording their office visits, and further work is in progress.
 However, patients who choose to record may be concerned about upsetting their clinicians by requesting permission or may have concerns about retribution if a hidden recording is later discovered.
 Simultaneously, doctors may be concerned about the possibility of hidden recorders.
 Both contexts hinder a relationship of trust and open communication.
 Doctors, patient advocacy groups, and policy makers should work together to develop guidelines and regulatory guidance on patient recording.
 As health care continues to make significant strides toward transparency, the next step is to embrace the value of recording clinical encounters.